go-0100-it/frontend-nanodegree-mobile-portfolio-master/README.md

 2. Unzip the file.

-3. Browse to the docs folder located at `frontend-nanodegree-mobile-portfolio-master/tree/master/docsfrontend-nanodegree-mobile-portfolio-master/tree/master/docs` locate the `index.html` file.
+3. Browse to the docs folder located at<br></br> `frontend-nanodegree-mobile-portfolio-master/tree/master/docsfrontend-nanodegree-mobile-portfolio-master/tree/master/docs`<br></br>
+locate the `index.html` file.

 4. Open `index.html` in the browser of your choice.